-Kate and Jenni would like to collect some information about the person from the care home and the person's main carer, and ask the person themselves some questions (if they are able to answer).
+Kate and Jenni would like to collect some information about the person from their medical records and their main carer, and ask the person with dementia themselves some questions (if they are able to answer).
 The information they collect will be kept confidential and will be stored in a safe place (see below).

-Kate or Jenni will visit the care home on four occasions over a 6 month period to collect this information (once before they do any life story work, then 1 month, 2 months and 6 months afterwards).
+Kate or Jenni will visit the person on four occasions over a 6 month period to collect this information (once at the start of the project, and again 1 month, 2 months and 6 months afterwards).